Faculty & Staff

 Areas of Expertise

-Immigration and globalization in Italy, Italian cinema, and postcolonial/transnational theory
+Immigration and globalization in Italy, Italian cinema, postcolonial/transnational theory, and food studies.

 PhD Stanford University

 Professional Publications & Contributions

 - "Marvelous Bodies: Italy's New Migrant Cinema."
 Purdue Studies in Romance Literatures Series, vol. 70.
 Aug 2017.

 - “Nuovo Cinema Inferno: The Affect of Ambivalence in Giuseppe Tornatore’s La sconosciuta.” in From Terrone to Extra-Comunitario: The New Manifestations of Racism in Contemporary Italian Cinema, ed.
 Grace Russo-Bullaro et al. (Troubador Italian Series, 2010)

 - “Mimic Nation – Mimic Men: Contextualizing Italy’s Migration Culture through Bhabha” in National Belongings: Hybridity in Italian Colonial and Postcolonial Cultures, ed.
 Derek Duncan et al. (Peter Lang Editors, 2010)